geckooooo/absclock/README.md

 * There is currently no universal time system in use that goes back to the Big Bang.
 * There is currently no consistent geological time primitives across multiple planets or moons.
 Each celestial body has its own system.

-The Absolute Clock rationalizes these different incomnsistent and incomplerte perspectives into a single, coherent representation.
+The Absolute Clock rationalizes these different inconsistent and incomplete perspectives into a single, coherent representation.
 Every single moment since the Big Bang has an "address" that is unique across all time.
 By doing so it creates a single namespace for absolute time that can be implemented as (say) a signle device such as a digital clock.

 ### Absolute Time Representation